Tirsvad/TirsvadWeb.DotNet.Portfolio/docs/UseCases/UC001/Artifacts.md

 ### Primary Flow — Successful Authentication
 1. User navigates to the web application.
 2. System requests a client certificate from the user's browser/OS.
-3. User selects and sends a valid client certificate.
+3. User selects and sends a client certificate.
 4. System validates the certificate chain, revocation status, and matching subject (or mapped account).
 5. System authenticates the user and establishes an authenticated session.
 6. System logs the authentication event (audit entry).